rocky-linux/documentation/en/rocky/8/admin_guide/12-network.md

 If the **DNS** service (**D**domain **N**ame **S**ervice) is not in place, you must fill in all the names in the hosts file for each of your machines.

-The `/etc/hosts` file contains one line per entry, with the IP address, the FQDN, then the hostname (in that order) and a series of aliases (alias1 alias2 ...).
+The `/etc/hosts` file contains one line per entry, with the IP address, the FQDN, then the host name (in that order) and a series of aliases (alias1 alias2 ...).
 The alias is an option.

 ## `/etc/nsswitch.conf` file